jackdesert/arscca/README.md

 Most features of the website remain viable if you have links to them, but the focus remains on live results.

-To use this in streamlined mode, set the ARSCCA_STREAMLINE environment variable to anything you want.
+To use this in streamlined mode, set the ARSCCA_STREAMLINE environment variable (in ~/.bashrc) to anything you want.

 ARSCCA_AXWARE_CAPABLE
 ---------------------

-Set this environment variable in config/environment.txt to a comma-separated list of driver slugs to indicate which drivers (in run groups) are trained / willing to run AxWare.
+Set this environment variable in ~/.bashrc to a comma-separated list of driver slugs to indicate which drivers (in run groups) are trained / willing to run AxWare.

     ARSCCA_AXWARE_CAPABLE=john_lenin,paul_mccartney